AEROMORPH TEAM

 Cayla Walker

-Cayla Walker is a third-year Ph.D. student in Mechanical Engineering at the FAMU-FSU College of Engineering.
+Cayla Walker is a third-year Ph.D. student in Mechanical and Aerospace Engineering at the FAMU-FSU College of Engineering.
 As part of the AEROMORPH project, her research at the Florida Center for Advanced Aero-Propulsion (FCAAP) focuses on both static and dynamic forebody articulation as a method for flight control.
 Her work involves conducting both low-speed and high-speed wind tunnel experiments, as well as performing detailed data analysis to evaluate the aerodynamic characteristics and flow field interactions resulting from various forebody deflections.
 She aims to demonstrate how these deflections impact a projectile’s maneuverability and efficiency.
 After completing her Ph.D., Cayla plans to pursue her career in aerospace research, where she hopes to contribute to the development of innovative aerodynamic control systems that further advance the understanding of aerodynamics.

 Dylan Hampton